Samsung Galaxy A9 (2018)

-The Samsung Galaxy A9 (2018) is a midrange Android smartphone produced by Samsung Electronics as part of the Samsung Galaxy A series.
+The Samsung Galaxy A9 (2018) is an Android phablet smartphone produced by Samsung Electronics as part of the Samsung Galaxy A series.
 It was announced on 11 October 2018 at the A Galaxy event in Kuala Lumpur, Malaysia, as the successor to the Samsung Galaxy A9 (2016).
 Galaxy A9 (2018) is the world's first smartphone that features 4 different cameras on the rear.
-It features a 6.3 inch Super AMOLED Infinity Display with curved edges similar to the Samsung Galaxy A8 (2018) and supports Dolby Atmos immersive sound technology.
-It is the brand ambassador for Ayushmann Khurrana.
-It is the predecessor of Samsung Galaxy A70.
+It features a 6.3 inch Super AMOLED Infinity Display with slight curved edges similar to the Samsung Galaxy A8 (2018) and supports Dolby Atmos immersive sound technology.

 Specifications

 The Galaxy A9 (2018) consists of the following specifications.

 Hardware

 The smartphone is powered by Qualcomm Snapdragon 660 SoC with an octa-core processor consisting of 4 performance 2.2GHz Kryo 260 and 4 efficient 1.8GHz Kyro 260 cores and Adreno 512 GPU backed by 6 GB/8 GB of RAM and 128 GB of internal storage that is expandable to 512 GB via a dedicated microSD card slot.